mtumilowicz/scrum-notes/README.md

 * authors: Ken Schwaber, Jeff Sutherland
     * two of the 17 initial signatories of the Agile Manifesto
 * purpose of the Scrum Guide
     * framework for developing, delivering, and sustaining complex products

 ## introduction
 * since the early 1990s
-* is not: process, technique, definitive method
+* Scrum is not: process, technique, definitive method
     * is rather: framework within you can employ various processes and techniques
 * used in
-    * research and identify viable markets, technologies, and product capabilities
+    * research, technologies, product capabilities
-    * develop products and enhancements
+    * develop, sustain and renew products
         * release as frequently as many times per day
-    * develop and sustain Cloud
-    * sustain and renew products
     * almost everything we use in our daily lives
 * especially effective in iterative and incremental knowledge transfer
 * essence of Scrum is a small team of people
     * small team is highly flexible and adaptive